benchopt/benchmark_slope/README.rst

 |Build Status| |Python 3.6+|

-This repository is based on the work of Johan Larsson, Quentin Klopfenstein and Jonas Wallin at https://github.com/Klopfe/benchmark_slope.
+This repository is based on the work of Johan Larsson, Quentin Klopfenstein, Mathurin Massias and Jonas Wallin at https://github.com/Klopfe/benchmark_slope.

-Benchopt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
-Regression with the Sorted L-One Penalized Estimation (SLOPE) estimator which consists in solving the following program:
+This repository is dedicated to regression with the Sorted L-One Penalized Estimation (SLOPE) estimator which consists in solving the following program:

 $$ \\min_{\\beta} \\, \\tfrac{1}{2n} \\Vert y - X\\beta \\Vert^2_2 + J(\\beta, \\lambda) $$